MELDProject/meld_graph/docs/FAQs.md

 The issue happens because the code is trying to force-installing ARM64 specific packages on an Intel processor.
 An alternative solution is to follow the steps below:
-1. Remove the meld_graph environment that failed conda remove -n meld_graph --all
+1. Remove the meld_graph environment that failed `conda remove -n meld_graph --all`
-2. Open the `meldsetup.sh` file and replace the line `conda env create -f environment-mac.yml` by `conda env create -f environment.yml`
+2. Open the `meldsetup.sh` file and replace the line `conda env create -f environment-mac.yml` with `conda env create -f environment.yml`
-3. Save the file and rebuilt the environment by running:
+3. Save the file and rebuild the environment by running:
 ```bash
 ./meldsetup.sh
 ```

-This might raises new issues about packages that could not be found or installed.
-Please contact the meld.study@gmail.com with information about the issue and the packages missing.
+If this raises new issues about packages that could not be found or installed, please contact meld.study@gmail.com with information about the issue and the packages missing.

 ### **Issue with Singularity - Not enough space when with creating the SIF**
 ```bash